 Here’s a little perspective for you, just to give you some insight into how important (and growing) online dating is in creating new relationships.
-In 2000 basically 0% of all marriages started online.
-By 2012 that number was in the mid 30% range, and now in 2020 it’s approaching 50%.
-In addition, the divorce rate among couples that met through and online dating site is significantly lower on average than couple that met the “traditional ways”.
+In 2000 basically, 0% of all marriages started online.
+By 2012 that number was in the mid 30% range, and now in 2020, it’s approaching 50%.
+Also, the divorce rate among couples that met through and online dating site is significantly lower on average than couples that met the “traditional ways”.

 Rather, I think they are asking two questions:

 Question #1: Grant, you see me standing here in front of you … WILL I FIND LOVE ONLINE DATING? and/or